poetic-labs/jwt-mongo-sms/README.md

 server.use(jwtMongoSms.getMiddleware());
 ```

 With the middleware you can check `request.user` in each request to determine which user (if any) has been authenticated!
+NOTE: You will need to store the JWT on the client using `localStorage`, cookies, or another method, and send it via the request `Authorization` header.
+See the GraphQL samples below.

 ## GraphQL usage